 Yes – you can have up to 5 direct deposit accounts.

 The priority of each account determines which account will be processed first, second etc. For example, Priority 1 will be processed first.
-Priority 2 will be processed second etc. If you have your Net Pay deposited, be sure it will be the last account processed (i.e. has the highest priority number).
+Priority 2 will be processed second etc. If you have your Net Pay deposited, be sure it will be the last account processed (i.e. has the highest priority number) and is indicated by 100%.

 Please bring it to the attention of your supervisor.
 He/she should contact HR with questions.